Speech-Language Therapy for Adults

 Right Hemisphere Brain Damage

 Individuals with right hemisphere brain damage frequently have an impaired memory, difficulty paying attention, poor reasoning and other cognitive-communication impairments.
-Our therapy is designed to improve the patient’s cognitive-communication abilities for daily life.
+Our therapy is designed to improve the client’s cognitive-communication abilities for daily life.

-We restore voice to our tracheostomy patients by fitting them with speaking valves.
-The Passy-Muir® valve has been shown to improve communication, swallowing, secretion management and helps wean the patient off a tracheostomy.
+We restore voice to our clients with tracheostomies by fitting them with speaking valves.
+The Passy-Muir® valve has been shown to improve communication, swallowing, secretion management and helps wean the individual off a tracheostomy.

 Traumatic Brain Injury (TBI)

-Therapy focuses on improving the individual’s ability to communicate and achieve greater independence in everyday life.
+Therapy focuses on maximizing our clients’ communication success so they achieve greater independence in everyday life.